Keeping warm, dry and safe while commuting in the winter months takes a little more planning than just jumping on your bike in warmer weather.

 - Lights - Cycle torch shark 500 USB rechargeable bike light set - fits ALL bicycles - here

-Cycling in winter means you need to pay more attention to your extremities, to wind chill and to rain.
-Your body core will be warmed up by the energy expended in cycling and will probably be taken care of by the fact that you are wearing winter weight clothing anyway as part of your daily dress.
+Cycling in winter means you need to pay more attention to your extremities, to wind chill and to snow and rain.
+Your body core will be warmed up by the energy expended in cycling and will probably be taken care of by the fact that you are wearing winter weight clothing as part of your daily dress.

 The first sign of distinctly cooler weather to the cyclist is that it's time to wear gloves.
 You can get away with surprisingly thin gloves (sometimes known as glove liners) if they are closely woven to guard against the wind, thin means you can still do most things you can do without them and easily stuff them in jacket pockets.
 Elasticated wrists allow you to pull a sleeve over them so there is no exposed skin to feel the cold.
 Waterproof gloves are usually made of stiffer material which makes them somewhat more bulky to slip into a pocket, they also allow less dexterity than thinner gloves.